Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Dynamic States}

 A set of dynamic states exists along with the constant-size robot navigation state.
 These dynamic states are more difficult to handle in practice, as their number is unknown beforehand.
 The number and types of dynamic states depend on the specific setup, the number of sensors used, the update frequency, and the problem formulation.
-For example, the formulation includes whether extrinsic calibration should be performed.
 All of these aspects are assumed to be unknown beforehand.
 An overview of the structure of dynamic states is given in \Cref{fig:graph_overview}, generalizing the example presented in \Cref{fig:holistic_fusion_illustration}.\looseness=-1

 \paragraph{Dynamic Global Time-Invariant States} In this category, each state is assumed to be \textit{global}, i.e., available and constant over the entire time horizon.
 The full set of global states is\looseness=-1